 See also Criteria 1.2 and 2.1.
 Reference to UN Guiding Principles on Business and Human Rights.

 A policy to respect human rights should be prepared in consultation with all levels of work force.
 This policy must cover contracted third parties e.g. those involved in security.
-Records of implementation should be kept.

-Scheme SH
+Independent SH